-Partner shall work in line with IADT's commitment to ethical work practices, respecting that bribery is never acceptable: this includes the giving or receiving of gifts and hospitality that could influence or be perceived to influence a contractual or material transaction.

-This English language version of the Agreement shall be the only one of legal effect.

-This Agreement supersedes all previous agreements and arrangements, whether written, oral or implied, between the parties relating to the provision of the programmes and the services.
+- Partner shall work in line with IADT's commitment to ethical work practices, respecting that bribery is never acceptable: this includes the giving or receiving of gifts and hospitality that could influence or be perceived to influence a contractual or material transaction. - This English language version of the Agreement shall be the only one of legal effect. - This Agreement supersedes all previous agreements and arrangements, whether written, oral or implied, between the parties relating to the provision of the programmes and the services.

-5 Marketing and promotion
+5 Marketing and Promotion

-Partner may make reference to this Agreement in any advertising or promotion provided that the detail has been discussed with, and agreed by, IADT.
+Partner may refer to this Agreement in any advertising or promotion if the detail has been discussed with, and agreed by, IADT.
 Use of the IADT logo is/is not permitted under this Agreement.
 IADT reserves the right to request the immediate withdrawal of promotional materials that do not comply with IADT corporate identity and/or include inappropriate or misleading information.

-6 Financial arrangements
+6 Financial Arrangements

-Nothing in the Agreement shall be deemed to be a commitment or obligation of funds from either IADT or Partner.
+Nothing in the agreement shall be deemed a commitment or obligation of funds from either IADT or Partner.

-7 Work and Learning environments
+7 Work and Learning Environments